 I can still remember, distinctly, the first time I fell in love with film.
 Sure, I’ve always enjoyed watching them — but some films are just special.
 My first experience watching STAR WARS: A NEW HOPE was mind-altering, turning me into a rabid fan that consumed everything related to that franchise.
-But the ardent film fanaticism didn’t come until I watched THE MATRIX.
+But the ardent film fanaticism didn’t come until I first watched THE MATRIX.
 It was the first time I experienced a film that was deeply layered, requiring countless viewings to dissect it for all the hidden messages.
 THE MATRIX was my gateway into film dissection, and it introduced me to the world of film criticism.

 I’m an enthusiast when it comes to film.
 I’m always excited to watch a movie and experience it.
 Yes, there are movies that I don’t like — but I always make an effort to connect to a film on some level.
 It’s tough to let go of personal bias and experience a film with an open mind — so I don’t even try.
 I experience every film as the person I am — excited and optimistic.

 Today, most film critique revolves around cataloguing new films.
 It makes sense.
 Readers are interested in the new and upcoming stuff.
 There really isn’t a market to go back and write about films that have already been released.
 But I think that a wonderful opportunity is being missed, all for the sake of cashing in on the trend of What’s Playing Now.
 Today, there are countless people telling us what movies are worth our time.
 We don’t even bother investing the time to discover a critic whose opinions we ultimately trust and respect.
 Instead, we rely on the aggregate scores from Rotten Tomatoes or Metacritic.